LibrariesHacked/librarieshacked.github.io/_posts/2021-02-26-great-library-services.md

   - Excellence
 ---

 I spoke to someone recently about this data blog and they said 'you seem frustrated'.
-I wasn't sure if they were talking exclusively about data, or life in general.
-But in open data and technology, there are definitely some frustrations in the public library world.
+I wasn't sure if they were suggesting it was about data, or life in general.
+But there are definitely some frustrations in the public library open data world.

 Despite those, there are also great things that have been going on in the past 5 years or so, directly from library services.
 Here are some awesome examples that relate to library data and technology.